cose-wg/HPKE/draft-ietf-cose-hpke.md

 This specification supports two uses of HPKE in COSE, namely

-* HPKE in a single sender - single recipient setup.
+* HPKE in a single recipient setup.
-  This use cases uses a one layer structure for efficiency.
+  This use cases uses a one layer COSE structure.
   {{one-layer}} provides the details.

-* HPKE in a single sender - multiple recipient setup.
+* HPKE in a multiple recipient setup.
-  This use case requires a two layer structure.  {{two-layer}} provides the details.
+  This use case requires a two layer COSE structure.  {{two-layer}} provides the details.
+While it is possible to support the single recipient use case with a two layer structure, the single layer setup is more efficient.

 HPKE in "base" mode requires little information to be exchanged between a sender and a recipient, namely

-* algorithm information (KEM id, KDF id, and AEAD id),
+* algorithm information (KEM, KDF, and AEAD identifiers),
 * the encapsulated key structure, and
 * an identifier of the static recipient key.